osism/openstack-image-manager/documentation/source/configuration.rst

 If a new version is added, no rotation takes place.
 The new version is added as ``RancherOS x.y.z``.

+.. note:: last 3 images will be used see `#51 <https://github.com/osism/openstack-image-manager/issues/51>`_

 Delete image
 ============